kubernetes/minikube/enhancements/template.md

 *   _A bulleted list of what is out of scope for this proposal_
 *   _Listing non-goals helps to focus the discussion_

-## Requirements

-*   _What are the constraints to the problem you are trying to solve?_

 ## Design Details